Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 ***

-**Architecture of DBMS**: DBMS has a layered architecture and there are 3 layers/levels as listed below:
+**Architecture of DBMS**: Database management systems architecture will help us understand the components of database system and the relation among them.
+DBMS has a layered architecture and there are 3 layers/levels as listed below:

 1. **The Physical Layer**: This is the level that is close to the database.